 Who Can Become a Guarantor for the Loan Borrower

 The guarantor is a person who assumes all obligations to the bank in case of non-payment of contributions by the debtor on the loan.
 Practically, the guarantor, signing the contract, accepts the lender’s requirements and bears the same responsibility for the fulfillment of the loan agreement terms as the borrower.
-Responsibility comes from the moment of signing the transaction document, which is confirmed by the law of the Philippines.
+Responsibility comes from the moment of signing the transaction document, which is confirmed by the law of the UK.

 There is a notion of a property guarantor, who is often one of relatives of the debtor on a loan, with whom he has joint property.
 In this case, there comes a partial liability under the loan agreement.
 Usually, a partial guarantee is issued when the bank decides that the financial position of the client allows servicing the loan, but it does not have the necessary collateral.

 Requirements to the Possible Guarantor

 Getting a loan under the guarantor is not difficult.
 It is more difficult to find someone who agrees to take on such responsibility and will at the same time meet certain requirements, namely:

 - compliance with age category – over 21 years old, but younger than 65;

 - registration of residence in the same region with the creditor bank;

 - the presence of income is not lower than that of the borrower.